antoniomarcum/linux-intro/docs/directory_structure_and_navigation.md

 * `cd` command with no arguments sets cwd to home directory.
 * `$HOME` or `~` is shorthand for the current user's home directory
+* `.` refers to the current working directory
+* `..` refers to the parent of the current working directory

 ## Commands list